-The Church of Agios Mamas in Potamia: In a lush green valley in the region of Kato (Lower) Potamia lies the Byzantine church of Saint Mamas, dating from the mid-9th century.
+In a lush green valley in the region of Kato (Lower) Potamia lies the Byzantine church of Agios Mamas, dating from the mid-9th century.
 Saint Mamas, the protector of shepherds, was an important saint for the locals, as agriculture and cattle breeding were the prevailing income sources for Naxians.

 This church is considered one of the oldest on the island and has an impressive architectural style.
 The roof is cross-shaped, while the interior features formidable sculptures and frescoes.